 Retcons to this story have been occurring ever since it happened, really - and are still happening with the current "Rebirth" universe's return to "core" concepts.
 In fact, the word "Crisis" has come to be synonymous with "reboot" among fans, as much of DC's continuity can be called "pre-Crisis" and "post-Crisis."

-Crisis on Infinite Earths defined the modern crossover for many fans, and certainly paved the way for the countless reboots, rebirths, and retcons that have become a cyclical reality at DC Comics.
+Crisis on Infinite Earths defined the modern crossover for many fans, and certainly paved the way for the countless reboots, rebirths, and retcons that have become a cyclical reality at DC.

 4 of 13